 A bit of convenience implemented by, this feature allows you to apply layer split directly on a colorize mask without converting to a paint layer first.

 Our smoothing options make heavy use of the time stamps that belong with tablet stylus movement.
 Thanks to, You can now switch between the old timer based method, or the new driver based method.
 Which of these is the best depends on your operating system, driver, and tablet model.

 Sachin Jindal took the time to update all the filters with these new sliders, giving more consistency throughout Krita.

 Krita is a community project, with people all over the world working on Krita, and every release we see old and new contributors.
-Without these people, Krita would not be possible:
+Thanks to the development fund, we can invest more time into onboarding and guiding contributors, but one thing is certain: Without these people, Krita would not be possible:

 (irc: wolthera_laptop) As the Manual Maintainer, Wolthera has been typing her fingers raw for this release (and these release notes, hi!).
 In addition to this, she did a lot of work on the resource management, as well as handling color management topics all over Krita.
 Avif and Heif’s many color spaces as well as color spaces in video formats have become near invisible to the user thanks to her work, as well as the writing and parsing of SVG 1.1 icc colors.

 (irc: ivanyossi) Ivan spend countless hours on getting Krita compiled on the new generation of ARM based Macs, which involved getting all the dependancies to build, as well as many smaller bugs to be fixed.